We may earn a commission when you click on the affiliate links in this post.

 Tips for this Recipe

-• The only ingredient that you may not have on hand for this is the Italian seasoning spice mix.
+Zesty Italian Seasoning: The only ingredient that you may not have on hand for this is the Italian seasoning spice mix.
 If you don’t have it available, don’t worry about making a special trip to the store just to get some.
-We have got you covered.
+I’ve got you covered.
 We have a homemade version on our recipe for Zesty Italian Shredded Chicken.

 Frequently Asked Questions

 You can store leftover mahi mahi in an airtight container in the fridge.
 It will be good for a couple of days.
-Reheat the fish in the microwave, or in the air fryer.
-It will be crispier in the air fryer.
+My top suggestion for reheating is the air fryer.
+It is the best way to get the crispy crust when reheating.
+I don’t recommend reheating any kind of fish in the microwave.
+It just won’t turn out right.

 If you prep the baking pan properly, then the fish will not stick to the pan.
 A light spritz with cooking spray will do the trick.
 You can also line the bottom of the pan with parchment paper.